shieldworks/aegis-web/docs/register.md

 …
 ```

-It looks like, our workload was able to receive its secret too.
-In addition
+It looks like our workload was able to receive its secret too.
+In addition,
-to that, we were able to fetch important meta information about the secret
+we were able to fetch important meta-information about the secret,
-such as creation and update time stamps.
+such as the creation and update time stamps.

 ## Conclusion

 In this tutorial, you have seen how to register secrets to workloads using
 **Aegis Sentinel**.
 First, we have used a **sidecar** to streamline the process
-and keep the workload oblivious of the existing of **Aegis**.
+and keep the workload oblivious to the existence of **Aegis**.
 Then we used
 [**Aegis** Go SDK][go-sdk] to skip the workload and directly consume secrets
 from **Aegis Safe**.

-For the interested, [the next section][next-section] covers the **Aegis**
+For the interested, [the following section][next-section] covers the **Aegis**
 Go SDK’s methods in more detail.

 [next-section]: /docs/sdk